More crashes this Thanksgiving holiday, but fewer DUI citations: State police

 School test scores show how students struggled because of COVID

 There were 48 alcohol-related crashes across Pennsylvania during the holiday period, down from the 91 in 2021.
-DUI arrests were up slightly across the state, 539 compared to 533 last year.
+DUI arrests were up slightly across the state, 539 compared with 533 last year.